Neither Sex Has a Corner on Sin: The Complicit Women of Isaiah 3-4, Current Events, and Women Attached to Power

 Abigail and David’s Comrades: A Case of Great and Not-So-Great Advice

 David, the future king, is on the lam.
 Except for brief moments of skin-deep remorse Saul is bent on impaling the young man who replaced the troubled king as the focus of public adulation.
 Seriously, how could the groupies do any less than swoon over the ruddily handsome warrior who took down a lion, a bear, and Goliath?
 And how could Saul do anything other than become absolutely, insanely jealous?
-So throughout the second half of 1 Samuel, Israel’s new hero is on the run.
+So, throughout the second half of 1 Samuel, Israel’s new hero is on the run.

 The question the text seems to ask, especially in chapters 24-26, is whether David will stoop to Saul’s level.
 Under the pressure of the crazy king’s unrelenting pursuit, will David become just as murderous?
 Will David permit the strain of the continual fighting for his life, barely evading Saul here, there, and everywhere, to consume his heart and destroy his integrity?
 Will he allow his sense of responsibility for Saul’s ruthless slaughter of the priests of Nob to push him over the edge?[1]